 chainstate, etc.) intact, since they will help you get started

 faster by providing a copy of the blockchain and your settings.

 At this stage, recovery is complete and you should make another backup using File > Backup Wallet or following the instructions here.
-If you have any further problems, try asking on the forum, Reddit or the #dash-support-desk channel at Dash Nation Discord.
+If you have any further problems, try asking on the forum, Reddit or the #help-desk channel at Dash Discord.

-Similar to Dash Core wallet, Dash Wallet for Android can back up your
+Similar to Dash Core wallet, Dash Wallet for Android can restore your

-wallet to a file.
+wallet from a file.
 To restore this wallet on another device, simply copy

 the backup file to the

 a computer connected by USB or a file manager app on the device.
 Ensure